 Charmaine C. Williams is an Associate Professor in Social Work and the Factor-Inwentash Chair in Health and Mental Health.
 Her research bridges practice and access and equity issues that affect various populations including racial minority women, LGBTQ individuals in local and international context, and individuals and families affected by serious and persistent mental illnesses.
 The majority of her practice experience has been in the mental health care system where she worked in inpatient and outpatient services, providing interventions for individuals, families and groups.
 She has also been involved in organizational change initiatives in the health care sector, and has extensive experience developing and delivering professional education in the areas of anti-racism, cultural competence, mental health and addictions.

-At the University of Toronto, Professor Williams has served as the Anti-Racism and Cultural Diversity Officer (2003-2004), the Associate Dean Academic for Social
+Dr. Williams is currently serving as the Acting Vice-Dean of Students at the School of Graduate Studies, University of Toronto.
+Professor Williams has served as the Anti-Racism and Cultural Diversity Officer (2003-2004), the Associate Dean Academic for Social

 Work (2009-2014), and the Provostial Advisor on Access Programs (2014-2015).

 Williams, C.C.
 (2014).
 In the therapist’s chair is: Suman Fernando.
 In R. Moodley & M. O’Campo (Eds.).
 Critical Psychiatry and Mental Health: Exploring the Work of Suman Fernando in Clinical Practice (pp. 102-108).
 New York: Routledge.